kennyfrc/material-design-lite/README.md

 - [X] Fix Build Issues
 - [ ] Add Dark Mode
 - [ ] Modernize Color, Typography, and Layout
+- [ ] Update Tests

+## Why not Material Components for Web or Material 3?

+The lite version is far more maintainable and easier to work with.
+Material 3 isn't to my liking -- Material 2 is far more professional and clean.

 # Material Design Lite